 What is a Sewer Line Lateral?

 A sewer lateral, commonly referred to as a lateral or sewer lateral, is the pipe section connecting a property’s plumbing system to the main sewer line located in the street or a nearby access point to the sewer system.
-The main purpose of a lateral is to facilitate the transportation of wastewater and sewage from a property’s plumbing system to either the main sewer line or septic system for proper treatment or disposal.
+The main purpose of a lateral is to facilitate the transportation of wastewater and sewage from a property’s plumbing system.
+Additionally, it connects to either the main sewer line or septic system for proper treatment or disposal.
 Typically situated underground, the lateral effectively conveys all the waste generated within the property, including sinks, toilets, showers, and other plumbing fixtures.
-A Sewer line lateral must be properly installed and maintained to prevent blockages, leaks, and other issues leading to costly repairs and environmental hazards.
+A lateral sewer line must be properly installed and maintained to prevent blockages, leaks, and other issues that could lead to costly repairs and environmental hazards.
 They are crucial components of a property’s plumbing system.

 Higher Risk for Older Homes

 While newer homes don’t face as much concern regarding their sewer lines, the same cannot be said for older homes.
 It is common to witness sewer line breaks under roadways, resulting in sinkholes.
 This indicates that pipes wear out over time.
-Recently, a notice was received from a company offering insurance for sewer lines connected to the street, signaling a market for sewer line replacements, with insurance companies recognizing the need.
+Recently, a notice was received from a company offering insurance for sewer lines connected to the street.
+This, in turn, signals a market for sewer line replacements, with insurance companies recognizing the need.

 Misconceptions Regarding Liability

 Some homeowners mistakenly believe that the sewer pipe connected to the street is the city’s responsibility.
-However, it is important to note that the property owner is liable for the lateral sewer pipe connected to the city sewer main, even if it extends beyond the property line or falls within an easement.
+However, the property owner is liable for the lateral sewer pipe connected to the city sewer main.
+Furthermore, this responsibility applies even if the pipe extends beyond the property line or falls within an easement.

 Material Composition of Sewer Line Lateral

-A Sewer line lateral, also known as sewer laterals or sewer main laterals.
-The lines get constructed using materials such as PVC (polyvinyl chloride), cast iron, or clay.
+Lateral sewer lines, also known as sewer laterals, are typically constructed using materials such as PVC (polyvinyl chloride), cast iron, or clay.
 The choice of material depends on various factors, including local building codes, soil conditions, the size of the lateral line, and the expected traffic load.

 The Most Common Material is PVC

 Many contractors widely use PVC for lateral lines because of its lightweight nature, ease of installation, and resistance to corrosion and root intrusion.
 Cast iron is another popular choice as it is durable and long-lasting, although it is heavier and more expensive than PVC.
-Due to their susceptibility to cracking and breaking, clay pipes, commonly used in sewer laterals, especially in older homes, now homeowners replace them with more reliable pipes.
+Due to their susceptibility to cracking and breaking, clay pipes, commonly used in sewer laterals, especially in older homes, have been replaced with more reliable pipes.

 Know Your Building Codes and Regulations